- 2 weeks ago

 Dentsu Aegis Network is committed to sourcing 100% renewable electricity by 2020.
 The U.K.-based company recognises that de-coupling carbon from growth will allow it to become resilient to resource scarcity and price fluctuations.

 Royal DSM is a global science-based company delivering innovative solutions across health, nutrition and materials.
-The business has an interim RE100 target to source 50% of its total electricity needs from renewables by 2025, increasing to 100% at the earliest subsequent opportunity.
+The business has an interim RE100 target to source 50% of its purchased electricity from renewables by 2025, and is aiming to be 100% renewable at the earliest subsequent opportunity.

 Elion is one of China’s top 100 private enterprises that puts managing natural sources at the heart of its business model.